-Philip Ciantar is a Senior Lecturer in the Department of Music Studies, School of Performing Arts (University of Malta) where he teaches ethnomusicology and related areas.
-Following his first degree from the University of Malta, he furthered his musical studies at the University of Durham (UK) where he graduated with an MA in ethnomusicology.
-He also holds a PhD in ethnomusicology from the University of Sheffield.
-His research interests lie in the areas of Andalusian music; Mediterranean music of the oral tradition; Maltese popular music; music and colonialism; the transmission of musical knowledge; and musical analysis in world music studies.
+Philip Ciantar is an academic member of staff at the Department of Music Studies within the School of Performing Arts.
+His area of teaching is ethnomusicology and related subjects.
+After earning his first degree from the University of Malta, he pursued an MA in ethnomusicology at the University of Durham (UK) and later completed his PhD in the same field at the University of Sheffield.
+His research interests lie in the areas of Mediterranean music studies; Andalusian music; Maltese popular music; music and colonialism; the transmission of musical knowledge; and musical analysis in world music.
 His publications include articles in a variety of journals and edited volumes, as well as entries in leading music encyclopedias.
 Among his publications are two monographs: The Ma’lūf in Contemporary Libya: An Arab Andalusian Musical Tradition (Ashgate 2012; Routledge 2016) and Studies in Maltese Popular Music (Routledge 2021).

-In addition to his research, Dr Ciantar is also active in musical composition and produced a number of works for voice, symphonic orchestras, brass ensembles, concert bands, and string orchestras.
+Beyond his academic pursuit, Philip is also active in musical composition and produced a number of works for voice, symphonic orchestras, brass ensembles, concert bands, and string orchestras.
 Some of these compositions are published by Universal Edition (Vienna).
-He is a member on the scholarly editorial board of the online encyclopedia 'Die Musik in Geschichte und Gegenwart' (MGG) ['Music in the Past and Present'] and Liaison Officer for Malta of the International Council for Traditional Music (ICTM).
+He is a member of the scholarly editorial board of the online encyclopedia 'Die Musik in Geschichte und Gegenwart' (MGG) ['Music in the Past and Present'], Chairperson of the RILM ['Répertoire International de Littérature Musicale'] Malta National Committee, and Liaison Officer for Malta at the International Council for Traditions of Music and Dance (ICTMD).

 2019.
 'Ja Baħar' ('O Sea').
 An aleatory for solo clarinet.
 First Performance by Luca Cipriano at the Universita' degli Studi di Roma, Tor Vergata (May 2019).
 Duration: 5 minutes.
 [Published by Universal Edition]